FilecoinFoundationWeb/open-panda/README.md

 The newly created `dist` directory in `packages/fe/dist` contains the entire site and can be deployed anywhere

-For services such as Vercel or Fleek, you should set the "output" directory as `packages/fe/dist`.
+For services such as Cloudflare Pages, Vercel or Fleek, you should set the "output" directory as `packages/fe/dist`.